r0gue-io/base-parachain/README.md

 # Contracts Parachain Template

-A new [Cumulus](https://github.com/paritytech/polkadot-sdk/tree/master/cumulus)-based Substrate node, configured to support Wasm-based contracts.
+A new [Cumulus](https://github.com/paritytech/polkadot-sdk/tree/master/cumulus)-based Substrate node, configured to support WebAssembly smart contracts.

 This project is a fork of the [Base Parachain Template](https://github.com/r0gue-io/base-parachain).